vaclavrozhon/vaclavrozhon.github.io/research/discrete_math.md

 ## Alternative characterization of graph norms

-Extremal graph theory is largely about studying parameters of graphs like the density of triangles, four-cycles or, more generaly, the density of some small graph $$H$$ in a larger graph.
-However, not all graphs $$H$$ are created equal, only some of them are useful in that their density has nice mathematical properties.
-One of the most basic properties is that the density behaves as a norm, these graphs $$H$$ are called *weakly norming*.
-A related nice property, called *step Sidorenko property*, roughly speaking says that if you make some graph look more random, the density should go down.
-In a paper with [Martin Doležal](https://www.math.cas.cz/index.php/members/researcher/204), [Jan Grebík](https://www.math.ucla.edu/~grebikj/), [Jan Hladký](https://www.cs.cas.cz/~hladky/), and Israel Rocha, we proved that these two properties are equivalent.
+Extremal graph theory is largely about studying parameters of graphs and how they relate to each other.
+For example, given a large graph, we might be interested in its density of triangles, four-cycles or, more generaly, the density of some small graph $$H$$ in it.
+However, not all graphs $$H$$ are created equal, only the density of some of them has nice mathematical properties.

+One of the most basic properties is that the density behaves as a norm -- these graphs $$H$$ are called *weakly norming*.
+A related property, called *step Sidorenko property*, roughly speaking says that if you make a large graph look more random, the density of $$H$$ in it goes down.
+In a paper with [Martin Doležal](https://www.math.cas.cz/index.php/members/researcher/204), [Jan Grebík](https://www.math.ucla.edu/~grebikj/), [Jan Hladký](https://www.cs.cas.cz/~hladky/), and Israel Rocha, we proved that these two properties are actually equivalent!

 ![Norming graphs](/assets/images/norming.png "Norming graphs")